RENCI-NRIG/Mobius/README.md

     - Option 2
       - POST workflow API to take username and credentials, controller url for each cloud type to be used later for that workflow
 - Where will mobius be deployed?
-  - Run on individual laptop, node on AWS or Exogeni?
+  - Has a docker image and can be hosted on VM, AWS, laptop etc

 ## How to use or launch Mobius?